In Vitro Fertilization: Failed IVF

-- IVF cycle cancellation, prior to egg retrieval, because not enough follicles are produced;
+- Cycle cancellation, prior to egg retrieval, because not enough follicles are produced;

-- No or only inadequate quality eggs are retrieved;
+- No eggs or only inadequate-quality eggs are retrieved;

 - Retrieved eggs don't fertilize of fertilize inadequately;

-- As a consequence no embryo may be available for transfer into the uterus;
+- No embryo is available for transfer into the uterus;

 - Transferred embryos may not implant for a variety of reasons;